-2023-2024 Program Guide and Degree Requirements for PhD in Epidemiology
+OHSU-PSU School of Public Health 2019-2020 Program Guide and Degree Requirements for PhD Students in Epidemiology

 Information in this document is updated annually.
-Please refer to the document for the year you entered the PhD program, as the degree requirements listed are your programmatic contract.
-Some institutional information and contacts may change while you are enrolled; check the OHSU-PSU School of Public Health website and online resources referenced throughout this document for the most current information.
+Please refer to the document for the year you entered the PhD program, as the degree requirements listed herein are your programmatic contract.